Cabreiro-Lab/chem_space_analyser/README.md

 - `--iterations`: the number of iterations of the t-SNE algorithm.
 Default is 1000.
 - `--perplexity_grid`: it will bypass the `--perplexity` parameter and will run the t-SNE algorithm with a grid of perplexities ([5, 10, 20, 30, 40, 50]).
 Default is False.
 ```

+TODO:
+- [ ] Add the option to use the Morgan fingerprints
+- [ ] Add the option to use the ECFP fingerprints
+- Support for Drug names

+Any feedback is welcome!